oneapi-src/oneTBB/rfcs/template.md

 discussions clear.

 Pay close attention to the following aspects of the library:
-- API and ABI backwards compatibility.
+- API and ABI backward compatibility.
 The library follows semantic versioning so if any of those interfaces are to be broken, the RFC needs to state that explicitly.
 - Performance implications, as performance is one of the main goals of the library.